Daily Prayer from the Anglican Prayer Book for Australia

 Holy God divine and merciful, your blessing on the people is loved by all, for which our gratitude knows no end.
 Grant, we pray, your saving blessing on all those experiencing times of trouble or strife, that they may receive the guidance of wisdom to lead them to a path of safety.

-The Parish of Surfers Paradise:
+The Parish of Banyo:

 All Prison ministry chaplaincy teams